-If you believe that By the Bay Health has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with:
+If you believe that By the Bay Health has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex including pregnancy, sexual orientation, and gender identity), you can file a grievance with:

-Robertina Szolarova, Chief Administrative Officer 17 E. Sir Francis Drake Blvd.
-Larkspur CA 94939 (415) 927.2273 TDD: 711 (California Relay Service) Fax: (888) 204-4081
+Robertina Szolarova, Chief Administrative Officer

+17 E. Sir Francis Drake Blvd.

+Larkspur CA 94939

-(415) 927.2273 TDD: 711 (California Relay Service) Fax: (888) 204-408 Email: info@hbtb.org.
+(415) 927.2273 TDD: 711 (California Relay Service) Fax: (888) 204-4081 Email: info@bythebayhealth.org

 You can file a grievance in person or by mail, fax, or email.
-If you need help filing a grievance, Robertina Szolarova, Chief Adminisitrative Officer, is available to help you.
+If you need help filing a grievance, Robertina Szolarova, Chief Administrative Officer, is available to help you.